8 tips for writing a cleaning service contract

 A contract or billing number

-This should include jobs you'll do at every visit as well as jobs you'll do once in a while.
-List the frequency after each service.
-This helps clear up miscommunications about the scope of work you and your clients agree to.
+This should include the types of house cleaning or office cleaning you'll do at every visit, as well as cleaning jobs you'll do occasionally.
+You should be sure to list the frequency after each service.
+This will help clear up miscommunications about the scope of work you and your clients agree to.

 Your prices per service

-Again, this helps avoid confusion and ensure that you and your clients are on the same page.
+Again, this helps avoid confusion and ensures that you and your clients are on the same page.

 A schedule of when you'll perform your services

-Most people prefer maids, janitors, carpet cleaners, and other cleaning professionals to visit their homes at specific times of the day and week.
+Most homeowners prefer maids, janitors, carpet cleaners, and other cleaning services to visit their homes at specific times of the day and week.
 Identify these explicitly in your contract.
 If anything changes, you can easily update the contract and keep track of your schedule.

-In addition to a payment schedule, identify payment methods your clients can use (cash, check, credit card, etc.).
-You should also indicate your preferred method of payment delivery (mail? onsite pickup?).
+In addition to a payment schedule, list out payment methods your clients can use (e.g., cash, check, credit card, etc.).
+You should also indicate your preferred method of payment delivery (e.g., mail or onsite pickup).

 Equipment expectations

 Will you use your own equipment or your client's equipment?
-Does the client have any unusual property they wish you to clean using specialized gear?
+Does the client have any unusual property that they prefer you clean with specialized gear?
+You and your client should be on the same page on these expectations.

 Signatures